CtrlK

 Distinctiveness Conflict Risk

-Clearly scoped to a specific library (ai-elements) and a specific domain (AI chat interfaces).
-The mention of the specific component library and UI-focused chat elements makes it unlikely to conflict with general chat skills or general UI building skills.
+The description is clearly scoped to a specific component library ('ai-elements') for a specific domain (AI chat interfaces).
+The mention of the specific library name and specific UI components like 'tool displays' and 'prompt inputs' makes it highly distinctive and unlikely to conflict with general UI or chat skills.

 3 / 3